frederic-perez/AmE-dictionary/data/idioms.md

 __not know someone from Adam__ Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
 I don’t know him from Adam._
 __not the full shilling__ (UK) Rather stupid or unintelligent; slightly crazy or unhinged. _He’s not the full shilling if he thinks that plan is going to work._ _Of course he’s not the full shilling—he’s wearing pajamas at the beach!_ _I’m not quite the shillin (from the_ I’m going slightly _mad song)._
 __not to give a shit (about something)__ _rude_ _slang_ To not care in the slightest (about something); to attach no importance to something. _I haven’t given a shit for the show ever since they killed off my favorite character._ _No-one gave a shit._
+__nothing less than (something)__ (Having) an extreme quality, trait, or characteristic demonstrated in absolute terms. _The instructor demands nothing less than perfection from her pupils._
 __now (that) you mention it__ An expression used when one remembers or realizes something because of what the other person has just said.
 __nuts and bolts__ :three: The basic, practical details of a job or other activity. (the nuts and bolts of something)
 __of a kind__ _You are two of a kind._